herpfg/SonicPi/lesson3/readme.md

 work: Program one bar, consist of 4 beats, playing chord( :a3,:minor) along this pattern: (X - - X - - X - X - X - - - X-)

+* Lets define a function to shorten the code

+So, you have done this: you play one bar the chord in a special rhythm.
+Now, you should change the chord for the following bar, but the rythm should be the same.
+How would you now program that?
+Right, one way is: Copy the lines of code, paste it after the first bar and change the chord.
+Ok!.
+Then after the second bar, you should change the chord again.
+How would you do that?
+Ok: again we make it with copy and paste...So, what will grow up after i.e. 10 bars you always should change the chord?
+Yes: there would be tone's of source-code lines.
+Now we will learn, how we can get it simpler: define a *function* !

 +